nilearn/nilearn/nilearn/datasets/description/fiac.rst

 Content
 -------
+    :'design_matrix1': Path to design matrix .npz file of run 1 :'func1': Path to Nifti file of run 1 :'design_matrix2': Path to design matrix .npz file of run 2 :'func2': Path to Nifti file of run 2
+    :'mask': Path to mask file
+    :'description': Data description

 References
 ----------
-For more details on the data,
-please see experiment 2 in:footcite:t:`dehaene2006functional`.
+For more details on the data, please see experiment 2 in:

 Dehaene-Lambertz G, Dehaene S, Anton JL, Campagne A, Ciuciu P, Dehaene G, Denghien I, Jobert A, LeBihan D, Sigman M, Pallier C, Poline JB.